Blusalt-FS/Blusalt_Liveness_Swift_Package/README.md

 # Blusalt_Liveness_Swift_Package Library Integration Guide

 ## Overview
 This guide will help you integrate the Blusalt Liveness library into your SwiftUI project using Swift Package Manager (SPM).
-Blusalt Liveness provides a collection of reusable SwiftUI components to enhance your iOS application's user interface.
+Blusalt Liveness provides a collection of reusable SwiftUI components.

 ## Requirements
 - Xcode 14.0 or later